-The project, called In-App Pro Shop, aims to help Ethereum developers easily support in-app purchases, and it was written over the last half of 2018 as a way of learning about the Ethereum development ecosystem.
+The project, called In-App Pro Shop, aims to help Ethereum developers easily support in-app purchases as ERC-721 Non-fungible Tokens (NFTs).

 I wanted to create a system wherein developers of Ethereum-based apps or games with in-app purchases could mint the items they sell as ERC-721 tokens (like CryptoKitties).
 It would handle most of the heavy lifting so that those developers could get on with the business of writing a kick-ass product.